 Omega-3s are a family of long-chain polyunsaturated fatty acids that are essential nutrients for health and development.
 Unfortunately, these are not synthesized by the human body and therefore must be obtained from diet or supplementation.

 However, the typical American diet is greatly lacking in Omega-3’s.
 Research indicates that the two most beneficial omega-3s are EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid).
 Although EPA and DHA naturally occur together and work together in the body, studies show that each fatty acid has unique benefits.

 EPA supports the heart, immune system, and inflammatory response.
 DHA supports the brain, eyes, and central nervous system, which is why it is uniquely important for pregnant and lactating women.

 Why is Omega-3 important?

 Omega-3 fatty acids have positive effects on the pregnancy itself.
-Increased intake of EPA and DHA has been shown to prevent pre-term labor and delivery, lower the risk of pre-eclampsia and may increase birth weight.
-Omega-3 deficiency also increases the mother’s risk for depression.
+Increased intake of EPA and DHA has been shown to prevent pre-term labor and delivery, lower the risk of preeclampsia, and may increase birth weight.
+Omega-3 deficiency also increases the mother’s risk of depression.
 This may explain why postpartum mood disorders may become worse and begin earlier with subsequent pregnancies.

 Quality fish oil is safe to take during pregnancy.
-Fresh fish (that is eaten) can often contain environmental toxins like mercury that accumulate during its life span.
-These toxins can be virtually eliminated during the manufacture and processing of fish oil, with the use of high quality raw materials and an advanced refining process.
+Fresh fish can often contain environmental toxins like mercury that accumulate during its life span.
+These toxins can be virtually eliminated during the manufacture and processing of fish oil, with the use of high-quality raw materials and an advanced refining process.

 Some brands of fish oil are of higher quality than others.
 A reputable fish oil manufacturer should be able to provide documentation of third-party lab results that show the purity levels of their fish oil, down to the particles per trillion level.